Moissanite: Geological occurrence

 Discoveries show that it occurs naturally as inclusions in diamonds, xenoliths, and such other ultramafic rock such as lamproite.

 Meteorites

 Analysis of silicon carbide grains found in the Murchison meteorite has revealed anomalous isotopic ratios of carbon and silicon, indicating an extraterrestrial origin from outside the Solar System.
 99% of these silicon carbide grains originate around carbon-rich asymptotic giant branch stars.
 Silicon carbide is commonly found around these stars, as deduced from their infrared spectra.
 The discovery of silicon carbide in the Canyon Diablo meteorite and other places was delayed for a long time as carborundum (SiC) contamination had occurred from man-made abrasive tools.

 Physical properties

-The crystalline structure is held together with strong covalent bonding similar to diamonds, that allows moissanite to withstand high pressures up to 52.1 gigapascals.
+The crystalline structure is held together with strong covalent bonding similar to those in diamonds, that allows moissanite to withstand high pressures up to 52.1 gigapascals.
 Colors vary widely and are graded from D to K range on the diamond color grading scale.